fstarred/arcade-hacks/ffight/README.md

 ### Enemies coming from the door

-You have probably noticed that at stage Slum 1, some enemies comes from two opening doors put at beginning and in the middle of the scene.
+You have probably noticed at stage Slum 1 there are enemies coming from two opening doors placed at beginning and in the middle of the stage.

 ![Enemies coming from the door](https://github.com/user-attachments/assets/9e33a266-db20-4706-a101-9941ea1c91db)